NathanJAdams/aws_s3_website/README.md

 The `add_initial_files` flag will determine what will be shown once the website is deployed.

  - If true, an initial home page provided by the module
- - If false, a KeyNotFound error
+ - If false, an XML response with a NoSuchKey error

 This means the website structure has been successfully deployed and is ready for your files to be added to the bucket.